 Thematic analysis, discourse analysis, and content analysis are a few techniques that you can utilize for the analysis of the text.

 The textual analysis is considered the most important technique that researchers generally utilize in literary studies.
 It is the technique that mainly includes an in-depth analysis of content or text in the research paper.
 It mainly focused on analyzing the construction of different elements of a text.
 For instance, rhyme.

-You need to first develop an understanding and provide an explanation about the contribution of different elements in extracting meaning from the texts.
-It is very much important for you to develop an understanding that all types of literary studies do not involve discovery about the intention of the author.
+You need to first develop an understanding and provide an explanation of the contribution of different elements in extracting meaning from the texts.
+It is very much important for you to develop an understanding that all types of literary studies do not involve the discovery of the intention of the author.
 Besides focusing on discovering the intention of the author you need to identify a potential relationship between different texts.